Monday, April 27, 2009

 Photobucket

 Norie is famous for her sushi here on Denman Is. (and rightly so!).
-Look at that beautiful Shikai-Sushi-- the square ones-- which translates to "Four oceans Sushi", Kazuko told me, because it looks like four waves closing in)!
+Look at that beautiful Shikai-Sushi-- the square ones-- which translates to "Four oceans Sushi", Kazuko told me, because it looks like four waves closing in.
 The tempura (on the bottom) was delicious, too.
 Here are some online instructions for making Shikai-Sushi.
 And here's another page.
-(But neither tell you how to get the purple effect that Norie did-- I'll have to ask her about that!)
+(But neither tell you how to get the purple effect that Norie did-- I'll have to ask her about that!
+UPDATE: a commenter noted that purple shiso leaves are used to color rice pink or purple, but here is an article on coloring sushi rice with common vegetables.)

 Here is a page on how to make Soba-Sushi (Norie made two kinds-- one with buckwheat soba [Japanese noodles] and one with spinach soba).